 In one way or another, all the latest vintages of Pavillon Blanc since 2011 have been very good, even great, vintages.
-As well as the technical progress made during this period, it must be recognised that on the whole, the weather conditions have been very favourable for the Sauvignon vine stock.
+In addition to the technical progress made during this period, it must also be recognised that on the whole, the weather conditions have been very favourable for the Sauvignon vines.

 After a very wet and mild winter, without any significant cold spells, spring was « normal »: May was rather cool and June was quite warm, so flowering happened on the usual dates, and under very favourable conditions; it was therefore very quick and homogenous, contrary to the previous year.

 July didn’t bring us any great surprises, but August was particularly cool, without doubt one of the coldest we have seen in recent times.
 These low temperatures made it difficult for the grapes to change colour, which took a long time.
 Fortunately it didn’t rain much, but in neither July nor August did we have a really dry spell.
 As it often happens in Bordeaux, at the end of August anything was still possible; a prospect of a good vintage as well as of a mediocre one… The really fine sunny weather of September brought us exactly what we were hoping for: the heat and drought enabled the grapes to ripen perfectly, and the harvest to take place under ideal conditions.
 The complete opposite to what happened in 2013… The white harvest took place from the 15th to the 19th of September, and the red harvest from the 29th of September to the 10th of October.